wavefrontHQ/docs/pages/doc/users_account_managing.md

 - Whether to use the dark theme in dashboards.
 The default theme displays charts with a white background.
 The dark theme displays charts with a dark background.
 - The default chart title size.
 - Whether to enable the [Query Builder](query_language_query_builder.html) and whether to always open it.
 - The dashboard that displays after you log in or when you click the Wavefront logo.
-The default setting is the [Intro: Home dashboard](dashboards_getting_started.html).
+The default setting is the [Tutorial: Introduction dashboard](dashboards_getting_started.html).
+- Whether to display the [Getting Started tutorial](documentation_getting_started.html#getting-started-tutorial).

-{% include note.html content="Some Query Builder and default dashboard preferences are set for [all users in an account](users_managing.html#customer_prefs) by a user with [User Management permission](permissions_overview.html)." %}
+{% include note.html content="Some preferences are set for [all users in an account](users_managing.html#customer_prefs) by a user with [User Management permission](permissions_overview.html)." %}